-This Cheese Ball is a holiday must ever year!
+This Cheese Ball recipe is a holiday must ever year!
 It’s incredibly easy to make and it only requires a few simple ingredients.
 It has a deliciously creamy texture, it’s brimming with rich and cheesy flavor, and who doesn’t love that nutty pecan finish for a contrasting crunch?

 The Best Cheese Ball Recipe!